-Kaufman County Divorce LawyerLegal Guidance for Forney Residents in Family Law Matters and Injury Claims
+Kaufman County Divorce LawyerLegal Guidance for Forney Residents in Family Law, Consumer, Probate, and Injury Matters

-I am David A. Asbill, a family law and injury attorney in the Forney area who has been representing clients throughout Texas since 1997 in a wide array of matters.
+I am David A. Asbill, a family law and injury attorney who has been representing clients throughout Texas since 1997 in a wide array of matters.
 In addition to serving as a Kaufman County divorce lawyer, I assist clients with legal needs in the areas of consumer law and probate.
 I also help victims pursue compensation after an accident.
 My practice is devoted to providing knowledgeable legal services at reasonable costs.
-I firmly adhere to the mentality that a client always comes first, and I have a vast network of colleagues who can assist us in thoroughly addressing the nuances of your legal concerns.Assisting Individuals Seeking a Divorce
+I firmly adhere to the mentality that a client always comes first, and I have a vast network of colleagues who can assist us in thoroughly addressing the nuances of your legal concerns.Family Law

-When it comes to family law issues, you need a Kaufman County divorce lawyer you can trust to be on your side throughout the process.
+When it comes to family law issues, you need a divorce lawyer whom you can trust to be on your side throughout the process.
 Whether you are going through a divorce, determining child custody, establishing paternity, or adopting a child, legal representation can be a key source of support.
 These matters have very high stakes and can affect your children and you for the rest of your lives.
 For example, the enforceability of a premarital agreement can determine the property that a spouse is awarded in a divorce proceeding, which can affect their financial stability after the marriage.Divorce

 When young children are involved in a divorce, decisions regarding custody and support can be complicated.
 Under Texas law, a joint managing conservatorship (JMC) is the preferred option for custody arrangements.
 A JMC allows the parents to equally share parenting time and decision-making power regarding their children.
 A sole managing conservatorship may be granted if one parent is unfit to fulfill the major duties and decisions for his or her child.
 A court determines which custody arrangement to order based on what is in the best interest of the child.
 The amount of child support is also calculated by the court pursuant to a specific formula set by the Texas Family Code.
-Sometimes changes occur, and modifications may be sought with the assistance of a Kaufman County divorce attorney, either for conservatorships or support orders.
-To obtain a modification, you must be able to show that a substantial and material change in circumstances has occurred.Filing a Negligence Claim after an Accident
+Sometimes changes occur, and modifications may be sought with the assistance of a divorce attorney in Kaufman County, either for conservatorships or support orders.
+To obtain a modification, you must be able to show that a substantial and material change in circumstances has occurred.Consumer Litigation

 When you are focused on healing after an accident caused by someone else, legal action might not be the first thing on your mind.
 But it is also important to make sure that your future is financially secure financially.
 You can potentially hold those responsible for your injuries accountable.

 Personal injury lawsuits are most often based on the legal theory of negligence.
 This may arise when someone breaches his or her duty to act reasonably in a certain set of circumstances.
 For instance, a driver distracted behind the wheel by his or her phone may cause an accident that injures someone else.
 This action may be the basis for a negligence claim if the victim can establish that it failed to meet the standard of reasonable care.
 He or she must also show that the breach caused his or her injuries, and that he or she suffered damages as a result.
 Damages available for injured individuals in these claims often include medical bills, lost wages, property damage, and pain and suffering.Consult a Kaufman County Attorney Experienced in Civil Litigation

 If you need a capable divorce lawyer in Kaufman County, or assistance with a probate, consumer law, or personal injury claim, contact my office today.
 I represent individuals in Rockwall and Kaufman Counties, as well as across Texas, in family law cases, negligence lawsuits, consumer litigation, and probate matters.
 Call 972-564-2050 or contact us online to set up a free consultation regarding your situation.